pallets/click/docs/python3.rst

 Python 3 Limitations
 --------------------

-At the moment click suffers from a few problems on Python 3:
+At the moment, click suffers from a few problems with Python 3:

-*   The command line in Unix traditionally is in bytes and not unicode.
+*   The command line in Unix traditionally is in bytes, and not Unicode.
     While there are encoding hints for all of this, there are generally some situations where this can break.
 The most common one is SSH connections to machines with different locales.